Engee documentation

 Notebook

-This example shows how to simulate the received signal of a monostatic pulse radar to estimate the range to a target.
-The monostatic radar has a transmitter located near the receiver.
-The transmitter generates a pulse that hits the target and causes an echo that is received by the receiver.
-By measuring the location of the echoes over time, it is possible to estimate the range to the target.
+This example shows how to simulate the received signal of a monostatic pulse radar to estimate the range to the target.
+A monostatic radar has a transmitter located next to the receiver.
+The transmitter generates a pulse that hits the target and causes an echo to be received by the receiver.
+By measuring the location of the echo signals over time, it is possible to estimate the range to the target.

-This case study focuses on the design of a pulsed radar system that can achieve a given specification.
-It describes the steps to translate design specifications, such as detection probability and range resolution, into radar system parameters such as transmitter power and pulse duration.
-The environment and targets are also modelled to obtain the reflected signal.
-Finally, signal processing techniques are applied to the received signal to determine the range to the targets.
+This example is devoted to the development of a pulse radar system that can achieve specified technical characteristics.
+It describes the steps to translate design specifications such as detection probability and range resolution into radar system parameters such as transmitter power and pulse duration.
+The environment and targets for receiving the reflected signal are also simulated.
+Finally, signal processing methods are applied to the received signal to determine the range to the targets.

 Functions used